 South of Punta Cancún, Boulevard Kukulcán becomes a busy road and is difficult for pedestrians to cross.
 It's also punctuated by steeply inclined driveways that turn into the hotels, most of which are set back at least 100 yards from the road.
 The lagoon side of the boulevard consists of scrubby stretches of land alternating with marinas, shopping centers, and restaurants.
-Because there are so few sights, there are no orientation tours of Cancún: just do the local bus circuit to get a feel for the island's layout.
-The buses run 24 hours a day, and you'll rarely have to wait more than five minutes.
+Because there are so few sights, there are no orientation tours of Cancún: just do the local bus circuit to get a feel for your surroundings.
+Buses run until midnight, and you'll rarely have to wait more than five minutes.

 View All 19